MSAlih1/OPALOP/README.md

 system is using ASP.NET web server and WebMethod.

-system can be clustered,so the processing time is shortened with cluster WebMethod servers.
+system can be clustered,so the processing time shortened with cluster WebMethod servers.

 Project Server "http://proje.azurewebsites.net/".